yl9431/SWEN-Githubio-Intro/index.md

 My favorite food:
 ![steak](https://iamafoodblog.b-cdn.net/wp-content/uploads/2021/02/how-to-cook-steak-1061w.jpg)

-I think this is the website:
+I think this is the right RIT SE website:
 [link](https://www.rit.edu/computing/department-software-engineering)

 Some things I would like to learn in this class are: